Timberborn: How to Plan House Layouts for Efficient Districts

 • Housing stacked in a repeatable module so later expansion does not force a redesign

-What players often get wrong is building a clever-looking tower first and only then trying to solve access.
+The common failure is building a clever-looking tower first and solving access afterward.
 In Timberborn, access is the design.
 If the upper floors do not connect naturally into your district paths, the stack is inefficient no matter how compact it looks from above.

 FinalBoss // Gear